Hackers News Hackers News

 CVE-2026-3055: Critical Out-of-Bounds Read via SAML IDP

-Still, the critical severity and zero-privilege attack vector make it a high-priority patch target.
-Administrators can verify their exposure by checking the NetScaler configuration for the string add authentication samlIdPProfile .*.
+Cloud Software Group clarified that this vulnerability was discovered through internal security audits, indicating no evidence of active exploitation at the time of public disclosure.
+Nevertheless, its critical severity and the unprivileged attack vector make it a high-priority target for patching.
+Administrators can confirm potential exposure by searching their NetScaler configuration for the string add authentication samlIdPProfile .*.

 CVE-2026-4368: Race Condition Causing Session Mixup

-Administrators can identify exposure by checking NetScaler configurations for either add authentication vserver .* or add vpn vserver .*.
+Administrators can ascertain if their systems are vulnerable by checking NetScaler configurations for either add authentication vserver .* or add vpn vserver .*.

 CVE Affected Version